karaposu/voiceai/README.md

-# VoiceChatEngine
+# VoxEngine

+ VoxEngine is a multi-paradigm voice AI framework that adapts to your application's needs, not the other way around.
+It's not just an abstraction layer—it's a comprehensive toolkit that supports every voice application design pattern and use case imaginable.

 A high-performance Python framework for OpenAI's Realtime API, featuring a unique dual-lane architecture that balances ultra-low latency with rich functionality.

 ## 🎯 Overview

-VoiceChatEngine provides a modern, production-ready interface for building real-time voice applications with OpenAI's Realtime API.
+VoxEngine provides a modern, production-ready interface for building real-time voice applications with OpenAI's Realtime API.
 The framework's innovative dual-lane architecture allows developers to choose between maximum performance (Fast Lane) or full features (Big Lane).

 ### Key Features